Stelath/geoguessr-ai/README.md

 ### Takeaway

 While the model is by no means perfect, it is suprisingly accurate given the limited input it recives.
-This interestingly enough reveals that while many would regard American cities as similar there are clearly significant differences in their landscapes so much so that the AI was able to take advantage of them.
+This interestingly enough reveals that while many would regard American cities as similar there are clearly significant differences in their landscapes so much so that the AI was able to take advantage of them to at least correctly predict the city it was in the majority of hte time.

 ## Instructions